 Slow cooked bone-in chicken can look pale and unappetizing, but it doesn't have to.
 See the tips below the recipe for some finishing and serving ideas that will make your chicken look as good as it tastes.

-- 1 frying chicken, cut up, about 3 to 4 pounds of chicken parts
+- 3-4 pounds of chicken parts

 - 1 cup ketchup

-- 1 cup cola or Dr. Pepper
+- 1 cup cola (or Dr. Pepper)

-Place the chicken pieces on the onion layer.
+- Place the chicken pieces on the onion layer.
 Sprinkle lightly with kosher salt and freshly ground black pepper.

-Top with the remaining sliced onions.
+- Top the chicken with the remaining sliced onions.

-In a small bowl or two-cup measure, combine the ketchup and cola or Dr. Pepper.
+- In a small bowl or two-cup measure, combine the ketchup and cola or Dr. Pepper.
 Mix to blend thoroughly.

-Pour the cola and ketchup mixture over the chicken pieces in the slow cooker.
+- Pour the cola and ketchup mixture over the chicken pieces in the slow cooker.